incrediblesound/story-graph/README.md

 ###Things

 Note that the placeholder {type} here may be a basic type or extended type preceded by any number of type decorators.
-See the example for clarification.
+After the thing's description there is a second clause listing out what locations this thing may enter.
+You may list any number of locations separated by the word "or".
+Note that only things with multiple locations can enter into transitions that describe their change of location.

 FORMAT: There is a {type} called {name}, he/she/it is in/on <{place}>.
 OPTIONAL FORMAT: There is a {type} called {name}, he/she/it is in/on <{place}> or <{place two}>.